 In December 2001, my relationship came to a screeching halt.
 I was now responsible for myself.
 There was no one else to help me cover my expenses.

-I put a pencil to the paper and crunched the numbers and built my budget.
-In that moment I realized just how financially stable I really was.
+I put a pencil to the paper and crunched the numbers, and built my budget.
+In that moment, I realized just how financially unstable I was.
 I was shocked (and very sad) at what I had done to myself.
 I could not believe I had accumulated such a large amount of debt.
 And, when I looked around, I had absolutely nothing to show for it.

 THE LOW POINT

 In August 2002, I walked into the courtroom and declared bankruptcy.
 It was one of the lowest moments of my life.
-However, at the same time, it was life changing.
-In that moment, I vowed to never allow myself to get into that situation again – no matter what curve ball life might throw my way.
+However, at the same time, it was life-changing.
+At that moment, I vowed never to allow myself to get into that situation again – no matter what curve ball life might throw my way.

 …..continue onto Part 2 of my journey.